 Even though these are made to have a vintage aesthetic both calibers incorporate Omega’s modern METAS-certified Co-Axial chronometer movements which beat at a rate of 3.5Hz (25,200 vph) and feature 55-hours of power reserve, 35 jewels, a silicon balance spring, free sprung balance wheel, rhodium-plated rotor that winds in both directions, rhodium plated bridges, Geneva waves in arabesque, and blackened screws, barrel, and balance wheel.

-Although these are not even true dive watches because they lack timing devices such as a rotating dive bezel and because 100 meters is the minimum required water-resistance to be an ISO6425 compliant dive watch.
+These are not true dive watches because they lack timing devices such as a rotating dive bezel and because 100 meters is the minimum required water-resistance set by the ISO6425 standard.
 However, at 60 meters of resistance they should be fine to wear swimming and other light-use water activities.

 With that said, what the Seamster 1948 collection lacks in water-resistance they make up in looks.
 They look totally different from the regular dive watch line, and this is a good thing as it gives consumers another option to own an Omega if the modern dive watches are not desirable but the Omega name is.
 In a way, they wear more like a vintage or dress watch, which makes a great choice for those with small wrists or wanting to add a classic dress watch to their collection.
 Plus, considering each version is limited to 1,948 they should hold their value.